thirstycode/Raspi-output-catcher/README.md

 # Instagram automation panel
 -	08:55:13 PM 06 01 --> some error with following having username priyanka.chopra143
+-	08:20:00 AM 25 01 --> some error with posting having username priyanka.chopra143
+-	08:19:55 AM 25 01 --> some error with posting having username urvashirautela26
+-	08:19:44 AM 25 01 --> some error with posting having username angelinajolie143
+-	08:19:34 AM 25 01 --> some error with posting having username manushi.chillar.insta
+-	08:19:24 AM 25 01 --> some error with posting having username realshrutihaasan
+-	08:19:19 AM 25 01 --> some error with posting having username shraddha.kapoor.sweet
 -	12:57:27 AM 25 01 --> total users followed from kriti.sanon143 - 225
 -	10:52:11 PM 24 01 --> Total followers count - 274.7k
 -	10:30:17 PM 24 01 --> some error with posting having username urvashirautela26